syncfusion-content/uwp-docs/uwp/Gantt/Overview.md

 ---
 layout: post
-title: About Syncfusion UWP SfGantt Control | Syncfusion
+title: About Syncfusion UWP Gantt Chart Control | Syncfusion
-description: Learn about introduction of Syncfusion Essential Studio UWP SfGantt control, its elements and more details.
+description: Learn about introduction of Syncfusion Essential Studio UWP Gantt Chart control, its elements and more details.
 platform: uwp
 control: SfGantt
 documentation: ug
 ---

-# About Syncfusion UWP SfGantt Control
+# About Syncfusion UWP Gantt Chart Control

 The Gantt control has been designed to visualize and edit the project schedule and track the project progress.
 It helps to organize and schedule the projects.
 The project schedule can be updated through interactions such as editing, dragging, and resizing.